Let authenticity drive the bus

 I’m on a mission to continue figuring out who I am without the social mask I spent decades creating.
 And I’m ecstatic that you’re journeying with me.

-Right now, I’m focusing on finding my Authentic Self by exploring the past, present, and building toward a future I can be proud of and comfortable in.
-And I'll do my best to offer plenty of nuggets, takeaways, and entertaining bits for you to collect along the way.
+Through writing, I’m focusing on finding my Authentic Self by mining the past, present, and building toward a future I can be proud of, and one we can all feel even more comfortable in.
+And I'll do my best to offer plenty of nuggets, takeaways, and entertaining bits for you to pocket along the way.

 Thanks, again, for joining me.
 And thanks for reading.